Gardening for the BBQ – Top 10 Vegetables & Herbs to Grow for BBQ

 Tomatoes had to take the first spot on our list.
 They are versatile and can be used in our daily cooking.
 For grilling, tomatoes add flavor and color to your BBQ pop.

 What’s more, they are popular and quite easy to grow in the garden, patio, and planters on the balcony.
-According to experts from Living Boosts, ‘homegrown tomatoes have a much better flavor than store-bought tomatoes’.
+According to experts from Backyard Gardeners Network, ‘homegrown tomatoes have a much better flavor than store-bought tomatoes’.

 However, if you want to grow the biggest and juiciest tomatoes, they require some important things to consider like spacing the plants properly, choosing high-quality fertilizers, watering the plants properly, and at least 6 hours of sunshine a day to name but a few.